y-ncao/Python-Study/Combined_Solutions.md

 ```
 -----

-##Letter Combination of a Phone Number
+##51.
+Letter Combination of a Phone Number

 Given a digit string, return all possible letter combinations that the number could represent.